By The RX Index Research Team·Last Updated: July 3, 2026·Last Verified: July 3, 2026

 Check current Ro pricing and eligibility

 FDA-approved Zepbound with licensed physician oversight and home delivery.
 Medicare members can pay cash, separate from their Medicare benefit.
 Ro walks you through your options before you commit to anything.
+Medicare assesses Bridge eligibility as of when you started therapy — starting now doesn't cost you the $50 pathway later.

-Check eligibility on Ro →Cash-pay path only.
+Cash-pay path only.
 Ro cannot coordinate GLP-1 coverage for government insurance plans.
 Costs do not count toward your Medicare Part D benefit.

 A Note on Compounded Tirzepatide